GrailFinder/gf-lt/README.md

 - delete last message; +
 - edit message? (including from bot); +
 - ability to copy message; +
-- aility to copy selected text; (I can do it though vim mode of the terminal, so +)
 - menu with old chats (chat files); +
 - fullscreen textarea option (for long prompt);
 - tab to switch selection between textview and textarea (input and chat); +